Tools

 10. Show updated dates on articles.

-11. Add an About page.
+11. Add an About page or clear site context.

 12. Consider a simple llms.txt file.